COVID-19 Vaccine: Frequently asked questions

 How many doses of a COVID-19 vaccine will I need to take?

-The number of doses will depend on the vaccine.
-Some vaccines are testing one or two doses.
+You will need to take one or two doses, depending on the vaccine.
 When a vaccine requires two doses, they are typically given three to four weeks apart.

 How long does it take for the vaccine to take effect?